grayfrost90/Home-Assistant-Documentation/docs/heating/global_configurations.md

 <img width="1581" height="886" alt="image" src="https://github.com/user-attachments/assets/be76d42d-033f-4f27-88d6-92385a1b4842" />

 Then using a Choose action, the Away Temp Adjustment helper is updated.
-Importantly, right at the end all AHC automationed labelled 'Heating Control' are fired.
+Importantly, right at the end all AHC automations labelled 'Heating Control' are fired.